mpmumau/Peabot-Library/README.md

 ## Power

 The robot uses two separate power sources to do its work.
 The Raspberry Pi Zero, the PCA9685, the HC-SR04 and the MPU-9250 all are run from a rechargable 3.4v lipo battery, while the servos are powered from two 18650 batteries, connected in series, for about 8v.
-This is reduced through a Hobbywing 5V/6V 3A Switch-mode UBEC, and wired into the PCA9586's screw terminals.
+This is reduced through a Hobbywing 5V/6V 3A switch-mode UBEC, and wired into the PCA9586's screw terminals.

 I also have an Adafruit MCP73833 lipo charger installed into the battery pack itself, which allows me to recharge the 3.4v battery inline.
 The 18650 batteries must be removed and recharged in a separate battery charging device.

 ## 3D Printed Parts

 The legs for the robot are from Javier Isabel's Kame robot, which is available on Thingiverse.com:

 http://www.thingiverse.com/thing:1265766

 The STL models for the body, top and battery compartment which I had customized for this robot are included in the 3d_models directory of this repository.
 Recommended settings are around .3mm layer height, with temps as per your material of choice.

 The battery holder model includes customized support structures, which may be removed after printing.

 ## Required Packages